Glossary of Terms

 Collaboration: A group of individuals or organizations working together to address common goals.
 Partnerships involve a formal relationship of mutual respect and trust, coordination of administrative responsibility, establishment of reciprocal roles, shared participation in decision-making, mutual accountability, shared risk, and transparency.[iv]

-Collaborative partnerships: Collaborative partnerships are alliances that are used to improve the health of a community.
+Collaborative partnerships: Alliances that are used to improve the health of a community.
 They encourage people to work together and make a difference.[v]
 For example, an effort to improve community health might involve public health officials, medical professionals, health ministries, and community members.
 Because these partnerships bring people together from all parts of the community, their efforts often have the weight to be successful.

 Community: A group of people who share a common place, experience, or interest.
 We often use this term for people who live in the same area: the same neighborhood, the same city or town, and even the same state or country.
 People may also consider themselves part of a community with others who have had similar experiences.
 Finally, a community may be formed of people interested in the same things.[vii]